sarl/sarl-jekyll-website/docs/official/reference/general/Script.md

 ```

-<note> If the `package` keyword is not used, the default package will be used.
+> **_Note:_** If the `package` keyword is not used, the default package will be used.
 The default
-package has an empty name.
+> package has an empty name.
 It is recommended in the SARL Best Practices to specify a package's
-name.</note>
+> name.

 ## 2. Import Directive